x

 Bewley and her husband also own a tattoo shop in Englewood, Florida, a community that sits right on the Gulf Coast.

-"It is in danger," said Bewley.
+"It is in danger," Bewley said.

 Another concern is major flooding across Charlotte County, less than two weeks after Hurricane Helene.